deedk822-lang/deedk822-lang-agentkit-phase1/README.md

 ---

 **AgentKit Phase-1** is production-ready with real API integrations, comprehensive error handling, and enterprise-grade monitoring.
-No more mock-ups or simulations – this is the real deal! 🚀
+No more mock-ups or simulations – this is the real deal! 🚀# Workflow Trigger